Transfer of Credits

 - Only courses with a letter grade of “C-“ or higher are eligible for transfer.

 - Regardless of the time a course was taken before the UNC Baccalaureate degree is to be granted, it may be applicable toward the UNC degree to satisfy Liberal Arts Core Requirements and count toward the minimum 120 hours that are required for a UNC degree.

 - Acceptance of course work of AP/SAT/ACT scores older than 10 years to satisfy major, minor, licensure, endorsements, and/or certificate requirements is at the discretion of the respective department.
 Please see the respective individual programs in the UNC catalog for more information in regards to the program policy on course work older than 10 years.

 - Previous grade point averages are used for admission and scholarship purposes only.
 New transfer students begin with a new UNC grade point average.

 - International transcripts must be submitted to an approved evaluation service for a translation and course-by-course evaluation.
 Such an evaluation is the sole responsibility of the student.
-The service approved by UNC is the AACRAO International Education Services.
+The services approved by UNC are Foreign Credential Service of America (FCSA) or International Education Research Foundation, Inc. (IERF).
 Official transcripts must be provided to UNC in addition to the evaluation.